-- 1. The safest place for any child twelve (12) years old and under is in the backseat. - 2.
-Infants up to twenty (20) pounds and up to one (1) year old should ride in a rear-facing child seat.
+- 1. The safest place for any child 12 years old and under is in the backseat. - 2.
+Infants up to 20 pounds and up to one year old should ride in a rear-facing child seat.
 The child seat must be in the back seat and face the rear of the car, van, or truck.
-Babies riding in a car must never face front.
-In a crash or sudden stop, the baby's neck can be hurt badly.
-Infants in car seats must never ride in the front seat of a car with air bags.
-In a crash, the air bag can hit the car seat and hurt or kill the baby.
-Never hold a baby or allow a baby to be held when riding a car.
-In a crash or sudden stop, the child could be hurt badly or killed. - 3.
-Children over twenty (20) pounds and at least one (1) year old should ride in a car seat that faces the front of the car, van, or truck.
+Babies riding in a car must never face front or be placed in a seat with a front-deploying airbag. - 3.
+Children over 20 pounds and at least one year old should ride in a car seat that faces the front of the car, van or truck.
 It is best to keep children in the forward-facing car seat for as long as they fit comfortably in it. - 4.
-Older children up to the age of eight (8) years old should ride in a booster seat that meets the Federal Vehicle Safety Standards.
-If a child is under the age of eight (8) years old and at least four (4) foot, nine (9) inches tall, they may be secured in the vehicle with the car's safety belt system.
+Older children up to the age of eight years old should ride in a booster seat that meets the Federal Vehicle Safety Standards.
+If a child is under the age of eight years old and at least four foot, nine inches tall, they may be secured in the vehicle with the car's safety belt system.
 A car safety belt must fit low and snug on the child's hips.
 The safety belt must not cross the child's face or neck.
 Never put the shoulder belt behind the child's back or under their arm.